zwave-js/node-zwave-js/docs/getting-started/device-review.md

-# AlCalzone's Device Recommendations {docsify-ignore-all}
+# AlCalzone's Device/Manufacturer Review {docsify-ignore-all}

 ## Disclaimer

 ?> This is an alphabetic list of manufacturers from which I would buy devices or not.
 It is highly **subjective**, but I'll give explanations for each recommendation - positive or negative.
-My impressions are based on 4 years of tech support in this repository and personal experience with some of the devices.
+My impressions are based on 4 years of tech support in this repository, personal experience with some of the devices and information others in the community have posted about them.
 Take everything with a grain of salt and do what you want with it.
 _&ndash; AlCalzone (the maintainer)_